 Akiem Hicks Contract Information:

-Signed a four-year deal with the Saints in June of 2012.
+Signed a two-year deal with the Bears in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Akiem Hicks – simply subscribe now.